wences-sanchez/Knowledge-Base/pages/YAML Indentation for Array in Hash (highlights).md

 - Highlights first synced by [[Readwise]] [[Thursday, 18-08-2022]]
 	- -
-	- Which is the preferred way of indentation of dashes in YAML? .code #card
+	- Which is the preferred way of indentation of dashes in YAML? .code #car
 		- Both ways are valid, as far as I can tell:

 		  require 'yaml'